Explore Peru's Andean Paradise

 Specialties: Cheese, manjar blanco.

-Activities: Hike to see the stunning naturally colored mountain landscape.
+Activities: Hike to stunning naturally colored mountain landscape.

 Ayacucho

-Activities: Explore the colonial city, visit the Wari ruins, and see the artisan workshops.
+Activities: Explore colonial city, visit Wari ruins, see artisan workshops.

 Accommodation: Colonial-style accommodations.